YasirGaji/Sandbox/README.md

 **Version 1.0.0**

-This was built to understand the basic concepts of the DOM, and to learn how to use base level [Javascript](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
+This was built to understand the basic concepts of the DOM, algorithms and to learn how to use base level [Javascript](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 ---
 # Stack